Walmart Cashier Interview Questions

 • Can you describe the team dynamic and how cashiers collaborate with other store employees?

-• What do you see as the biggest challenges or opportunities for this store in the coming year?
+• What are the biggest challenges or opportunities for this store in the coming year?

 See Also: